 The novice stage involves the use of written or verbal meta-instructions to monitor or control some cognitive state (such as attentional training or meditation).
-In the case of metacognitive training in equanimity, meta-instructions direct the novice's attention toward the momentary fluctuations of affective experience (a feeling, sensation, or emotion).
+In the case of metacognitive training in equanimity, metainstructions direct the novice's attention toward the momentary changes of affective experience (feeling, sensation, or emotion).
 These meta-instructions are carried out by productions that retrieve them from declarative memory and execute them.
 Initial metacognitive performance is slow, effortful, errorprone, and requiring a large degree of working memory.

-The intermediate stage of metacognitive training involves the process of proceduralization, where the practice of meta-instructions result in the creation of faster production rules to accomplish the task.
-Specifically, repeated practice would lead to the compilation of task-specific production rules that bypass declarative knowledge.
-Because they are faster (due to bypassing declarative memory and possibly being less complex), these productions are more strongly rewarded and more likely to bypass the retrieval of instructions in the future.
-Metacognitive performance is achieved more quickly, with less effort, and more automatically.
+The intermediate stage of metacognitive training involves proceduralization, where practicing metainstructions leads to the creation of faster production rules for accomplishing tasks.
+Specifically, repeated practice results in the compilation of task-specific production rules that bypass declarative knowledge.
+Because these rules are faster - due to bypassing declarative memory and possibly being less complex they are more strongly rewarded and more likely to bypass the retrieval of instructions in the future.
+As a result, metacognitive performance becomes quicker, less effortful, and more automatic.
 The expert stage involves a robust accumulation of production rules that have been refined and stored in procedural memory.
 These productions can be deployed automatically to act out monitoring and control processes quickly and effectively.
-These productions may be faster and less complex, resulting in a lowering of the metacognitive threshold, and an improved perception of the variations in affective experience.
-Metacognitive performance in this case demonstrates the characteristics of expertise: fast, effective, automatic, and requiring minimal working memory.
+These productions may be faster and less complex, resulting in a lower metacognitive threshold and an improved perception of affective experience.
+Metacognitive performance in this case demonstrates many characteristics of expertise, i.e., being fast, effective, automatic, and requiring minimal working memory.

-Deactivation of meta-emotions
+Deactivating meta-emotions

-Proceduralization, the development of task-specific production rules, assists in providing a computational account of how training to perceive affective variations (equanimity) results in a deactivation of meta-emotions
+Proceduralization, the development of task-specific production rules, assists in providing a computational account of how training to perceive affective variations (equanimity) results in the deactivation of metaemotions.

-Recall that productions rules match and fires off the content of working memory at a default rate of 50ms.
+Recall that production rules match and fire off the content of working memory at a default rate of 50ms.
 That is, productions require at least 50ms to detect a pattern held within working memory.
 Should a pattern be perceived as sufficiently stable for over 50ms, productions will automatically match and fire off that pattern.
 Hence, the timing of production rules may be considered a condition of the metacognitive threshold (and psychophysical thresholds more generally) as it provides a partial account of which properties of the stimulus are needed to evoke a response, i.e., strength of signal and perceived stability.

 An analogous psychophysical threshold is well known in vision research, where a light that flickers rapidly enough appears to be constant (Landis, 1954).
-This visual illusion is exploited within film production, where still frames are sped up to 24 frames per second to give the appearance of consistent motion.
+This visual illusion is exploited in film production, where still frames are sped up to 24 frames per second to give images the appearance of consistency.
 The visual threshold at which still images appear to be constant has been referred to as the "moment of fusion".
-This threshold can be partially raised or lowered due to individual differences such as fatigue and age.
-For our purposes, the illusion of the flicker-fusion phenomena is comparable the illusion of affective stability, in that they both rely on a person's inability to perceive change above a certain rate of speed.
+This visual threshold can be partially raised or lowered due to individual differences such as fatigue and age.
+For our purposes, the illusion of the flickerfusion phenomena is comparable to the illusion of affective stability, in that they both rely on a person's inability to perceive change above a certain rate.

-Similar to the visual threshold, an individual's metacognitive threshold is variable, and can be lowered by way of training attention to perceive weaker signals from internal cognitive states, such as the subtle fluctuations of affective experience.
+Similar to the visual threshold, an individual's metacognitive threshold is variable and can be lowered through attention training to perceive weaker signals from internal cognitive states, such as subtle changes in affect.
 Proceduralization offers a mechanism for developing and refining production rules that are more sensitive to internal signals, so as to eventually break the illusion of affective consistency.

-A key insight into how the development of equanimity results in emotional non-reactivity is provided by the timing of production rules.
+A key insight into precisely how the refined perception of affective change (equanimity) deactivates emotional reactivity comes from the timing of production rules.